 We do not independently conduct clinical trials for our product candidates.
 We rely on third parties, such as CROs, clinical data management organizations, medical institutions and clinical investigators, to perform this function.
-Currently, we have a number of ongoing IITs, including IITs for nVNS stimulation in COVID-19 patients in Spain and the United States.
+Currently, we have a number of ongoing IITs.
 We frequently review both proposals for new trials and the performance of ongoing trials, and our reviews may result in changes to our future obligations.
 Our reliance on third parties for clinical development activities reduces our control over these activities but does not relieve us of our responsibilities.
 Furthermore, some of the sites for our investigator-initiated trials are outside the United States.
 The performance of these sites may be adversely affected by various issues, including less advanced medical infrastructure, lack of familiarity with conducting clinical trials in accordance with U.S. standards, insufficient training of personnel, communication difficulties or change in local regulations.
 We remain responsible for ensuring that clinical trials are conducted in accordance with the general investigational plan and protocols for the study.
 Moreover, the FDA requires us to comply with GCP for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of patients in clinical trials are protected.
 Furthermore, these third parties may also have relationships with other entities, including our competitors.
-If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, regulatory clearance or approval for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our produ
+If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, regulatory clearance or approval for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our products.